Ezejosue/DjangoApp/README.md

 2. Clone this repository to your local machine.
 3. Review the code and project structure.
 4. Follow the deployment guide in the `deploy.md` file to deploy your application on Render.com.
+5. As an extra, I will also provide a guide `guide.md` for creating and initializing an app with Django.

 ## Database Migration